Biking in the Rain with a Kid

 - Cleverhood: A poncho-like rain cape for riding a bike in the rain.

 Things that didn't work

 - Waterproof shoe covers: I tried two versions of these.
 The first ones were too hard to fit onto my shoes, and still could leak.
 I tried a larger version that looked like astronaut boots, and those were too bulky to work well.
+They also made my feet slip off of the pedals.
 I only used them once.

 This list is evolving, as we've only just had the first heavy rain of the year.
 Hopefully there'll be more opportunities to test our setup.